stoeps13/connections-doc/source/admin/admin/c_admin_common_sync_via_admin_commands1.md

     -   If a match for the user's external ID is not found in the configured directory, nor is a match found for the user's email address and login names, then the state of the user is changed to inactive in the application database.

+    !!! note
-    **Note:** When none of the credentials match, the Boolean \(true or false\) parameter is ignored; the user is always inactivated.
+    When none of the credentials match, the Boolean \(true or false\) parameter is ignored; the user is always inactivated.

 application\_nameMemberService.syncMemberByExtId\("currentExternalId"\[, \{"newExtId" : "id-string" \[, "allowExtIdSwap" : \["true" \| "false"\] \] \} \] \)
 :   This determines whether the user identified by the first parameter, which is an eternal ID, should be is active or inactive by checking the configured directory for the external ID.
 The main purpose of this command is to reactivate a user.

+    !!! note
-    **Note:** This is a complicated command that should be used carefully, particularly when swap is allowed.
+    This is a complicated command that should be used carefully, particularly when swap is allowed.

     You can perform the following tasks with this command: